095056/Luis/Coding-guideline.md

 - Use spaces for indentation in Python scripts.

-- Parantheses of functions should not be preceded with a space.
+- Parenthesis of functions should not be preceded with a space.

 - Avoid trailing spaces and tabs.